krzysztofzablocki/Sourcery/guides/Writing templates.md

 **Example**: [JSExport.ejs](https://github.com/krzysztofzablocki/Sourcery/blob/master/Sourcery/Templates/JSExport.ejs)

+> Note: when using JavaScript templates with Sourcery built using Swift Package Manager you must provide path to EJS source code using `--ejsPath` command line argument.
+Download EJS source code [here](https://github.com/krzysztofzablocki/Sourcery/blob/master/SourceryJS/Sources/ejsbundle.js), put it in some path and pass it when running Sourcery.
+Otherwise JavaScript templates will be ignored (you will see a warning in the console output).

+You can also use `SourceryJS` framework independently of Sourcery.
+You can add it as a Carthge or SPM dependency.

 ## Using Source Annotations

 Sourcery supports annotating your classes and variables with special annotations, similar to how attributes work in Rust / Java